cloudstead/cloudos/docs/developing.md

 files outside the main cloudos modules.
 Look at the top-level pom.xml to see which modules are included in the complete profile.

+## Bundle the apps

+Much of the magic of cloudstead comes from our simple app bundling scheme.
+To deploy a new cloudstead, you will need run the app bundler at least once to initialize the application bundles.

+    cd cloudos-apps
+    ./prep-deploy.sh

 ## Designate a staging host for packages

 You will need a server that you can copy files to, and then retrieve via HTTP.